DrYenyen/PPPwn-Tinker-GUI/README.md

 2. The background in the GUI can be added with one of your choice it has to be in the "imgs" folder and be in "png" format 600x700 resolution and be named "background".

-# How to compile GUI source code
+# How to compile GUI source code Windows
 1. Have python and npcap installed via the instructions above.
 2. install pyinstaller copy the pyinstaller exe to the same folder as the source code.
 3. CD into the folder via CMD and compile it using this command  (optional "--icon imgs/icon.ico" after --onefile)